SCADA-LTS/ModbusPal/README.md

 -loadFile="/relative/path/to/file/config_xmpp"
 Corrected relative paths for -loadFile option, for file config, with *.xmpp.

+example for no gui:

+java -jar ModbusPal.jar -loadFile="modbuspal_config.xmpp" -noGui

 example:

-java -jar ModbusPal.jar -loadFile="config.xmpp" -noGui
+java -jar ModbusPal.jar -loadFile="modbuspal_config.xmpp"

 This will run the application in no gui mode, with the configuration loaded from a file;